quasimuzzle/quasimuzzle/README.md

 # Here I collect my study projects and useful links

-## 1.About my educational background
+## About my educational background

 I’m studying Applied Mathematics  (4-year Bachelor’s Degree program) at the Faculty of Mathematics and Information Technology (Ulyanovsk State University), 2020-2024

-## 2. About me, my soft-skills and ambitions
+## About me, my soft-skills and ambitions

 ### My name is Anya and I’m 19 years old